aoiang/few-shot-NAS/Few-Shot_NasBench201/README.md

 - <a href="./search_algos/BOHB">**BOHB**</a>: Robust and Efficient Hyperparameter Optimization at Scale
 - <a href="./search_algos/TPE">**TPE**</a>: Algorithms for Hyper-Parameter Optimization

 For one(few)-shot vanilla NAS algorithms, the search is guided by the individual architecture performance, which is estimated by the supernet.
-Therefore, we provide the accuracies of all 15625 architectures in NasBench201, which are estimated by both one-shot supernet and few-shot supernets.
-These files are located on ./supernet_info. ./supernet_info also contains a file named 'nasbench201', which contains the real accuracies of architectures in NasBench201.
+Therefore, we provide the estimated accuracies of all 15625 architectures in NasBench201, which are approximated by both one-shot supernet and few-shot supernets.
+These files are located on ./supernet_info.
+Folder './supernet_info' also contains a file named 'nasbench201', which contains the real accuracies of architectures in NasBench201.

 If you would like to train and evaluate the supernet(s) by yourself, please follow the instruction <a href="./supernet">**here**</a>.